idxbroker/wordpress-plugin/readme.txt

 13. View Saved Properties created by or for your lead.
 One-click access to your IDX Broker Dashboard in order to create new saved properties, toggle emails on (for changes to property status, price, or other details), or remove an existing saved property.

 == Changelog ==

+= 2.6.4 =
+* Fix: Resolves issue with IDX Broker API that prevented supplemental listings from importing when using IMPress Listings.

 = 2.6.3 =
 * New: reCAPTCHA v3 support added to the IMPress Lead Signup widget.